 Are your values clear?
 Does your company have a purpose that communicates why your company is in business beyond making money?
 Survey your employees to test whether they think your company is committed to its values in the way it makes decisions internally and externally.
 Ask them if the company’s purpose (if there is one) communicates why their work is meaningful and adds value to your customers.
 Does it make them want to get out of bed and go to work each morning?

 Many companies’ leaders delegate the cultural foundation setting to HR or others.
-Enroll leadership in crafting the values and pressure testing them against real-world situations to ensure the company can defend their decisions by using their values when challenged.
+Enroll leadership in crafting the values and pressure testing them against real-world situations to ensure that the company can defend their decisions through using their values when challenged.
 Leaders must also model the values daily and continually espouse the company’s purpose.

 This must be done early and often, and not just during employee onboarding.
 Employees must not only understand the brand values and purpose of the company, but also be inspired to embody them and take action.
-They need to see their role within the culture and how it supports the brand’s purpose.
+They need to see their role within the culture and how its supports the brand’s purpose.

 Behavior doesn’t just change through internal communications.
 You have to engage with your employees regularly.
 When your company demonstrates its values in action—whether large or small—take the opportunity to share these stories to your employees.
 This shows that they are real and reinforces that they matter.

-At the end of the day, your company has to be intentional and disciplined to ensure that the brand values are being lived and aren’t just words on a wall.
+At the end of the day, your company has to be intentional and disciplined to ensure that the brand values are being lived and not just words on a wall.
 To do this, your company has to measure and recognize progress.
 This will enable you to make real-time changes in order to deliver on your brand’s promise.

 A strong brand isn’t measured by its brand image.
 A strong brand expresses itself through your company’s culture and engaged employees who deliver on the brand’s promise to your customers.
-When the two are aligned, customers can feel it and will recognize you as part of their organization.
+When the two are in alignment, customers can feel it and will recognize you as part of their organization.
 That’s when your company culture starts working for your brand.